——————

 - Actual wind area of chain link mesh can be anywhere from 9% lower to 20% higher than published data.

 The information provided in this guide is based on the currently used building codes and reference standards in the United States, and standard structural engineering methods.
-Using modern design methods, fence posts and post footings can be specified that are more economical in labor and materials, increase the service life of the fence, and decrease liability for installers.
+Using modern design methods, fence posts and post footings can be specified that are more economical in labor and materials, increase the service life of the fence, and reduce liability for installers.

 Disclaimer